You need to enable JavaScript to run this app.

 How Greece’s Climate Varies by Region

-While Greece is often associated with endless sunshine, weather patterns differ across the country.
+While Greece is often associated with endless sunny days, weather in Greece differs across the country.

 Which Greek Island Has the Best Weather?

-Crete is widely regarded as the Greek island with the best overall weather, offering long stretches of sunshine, warm temperatures from spring through late autumn, and fewer strong winds than many other islands.
-Summers are hot and dry, ideal for beaches and outdoor sightseeing, while winters remain mild, especially along the southern coast.
-This reliable climate makes Crete a great choice for travellers seeking pleasant conditions beyond the peak summer months.
+Crete is widely regarded as the Greek island with the best overall average weather, offering long stretches of sunshine, warm temperatures from spring through late October, and fewer strong winds than many other islands.
+Dry summers are ideal for beaches and outdoor sightseeing, while mild winters keep the southern coast pleasant even in the cold months.
+This reliable mediterranean climate makes Crete an excellent time to visit for travelers seeking enjoyable conditions beyond the high season.
+The Ionian islands, by contrast, are greener and lusher due to higher rainfall during the wet winters — beautiful in spring but wetter in the winter months.

 Month-by-Month Greece Weather Overview